-- Line muffin pan with muffin liners and set aside.
+- Line muffin pan/s with muffin liners and set aside.

-In a medium-sized bowl combine butter, brown sugar, and cinnamon.
+- In a medium-sized bowl combine butter, brown sugar, and cinnamon.

-In a large bowl combine bananas, sugar, cinnamon and salt.
+- In a large bowl combine bananas, sugar, cinnamon and salt.

-Beat in the oil, eggs, and vanilla extract.
+- Beat in the oil, eggs, and vanilla extract.

-Scoop the batter into the muffin pan filling the cups two-thirds of the way full.
+- Scoop the batter into the muffin pan filling the cups two-thirds of the way full.

-Top each muffin with just enough crumb topping to fully cover the tops, gently pressing it into the batter as you go.
+- Top each muffin with just enough crumb topping to fully cover the tops, gently pressing it into the batter as you go.

-In a small bowl mix together the powdered sugar, cream/milk, and vanilla extract (if glaze is too thick add a splash more cream/milk).
+- In a small bowl mix together the powdered sugar, cream/milk, and vanilla extract (if glaze is too thick add a splash more cream/milk).

-Drizzle over muffins then serve.
+- Drizzle over the fully cooled muffins then serve.

 © Beat Bake Eat.
 All images & content are copyright protected.
 Unauthorized use and/or duplication of this material without written consent from this site’s author and/or owner is strictly prohibited.